 Once the first Dir call is successful, call the function again without argument inside a loop to get the same items from the function resulting listing of entire Directory contents.

 To run, create a new Calc file and Copy and paste this entire code block below in Macro Editor in LibreOffice and run.

 Sub list_files() Dim i, strFile path ="/usr/include/" strFile = Dir(path,0) i = 1 while strFile <> "" my_cell = ThisComponent.Sheets(0).getCellbyPosition(1,i) my_cell.String = strFile strFile = Dir ' returns next entry i = i + 1 wend End Sub Sub list_directory() Dim i, strDir path ="/usr/include/" strDir = Dir(path, 16) i = 1 while strDir <> "" my_cell = ThisComponent.Sheets(0).getCellbyPosition(2,i) my_cell.String = strDir strDir = Dir ' returns next entry i = i + 1 wend End Sub

-After run, the contents of /usr/include would be shown in Calc.
-First column would contain the Files and second column would contain the Directories.
+After running the macro, the contents of /usr/include should be available in Calc spreadsheet while using the above code in a test file.
+The First column would contain the Files, and the second column would contain the Directories.

 Function References – Used in this article

 Dir (path, attributes)

 List of attribute types:

 |16||Directory or folder|

 If you are looking for something else in LibreOffice macro tutorials Or wants to learn more about it, please follow the below link for the complete Macro Tutorials Index: